brajeshwar/brajeshwar.github.io/_posts/2006/2006-11-20-screenweaver-hx-write-haxe-desktop-applications.md

----
-layout: post
-title: Screenweaver HX - write haXe Desktop Applications
+# Screenweaver HX - write haXe Desktop Applications
----

 Screenweaver HX is the [haXe](/2005/haxe-programming-language/) wrapper to develop Desktop Application.
 With [SWHX](http://www.haxe.org/swhx), you create an application by using two layers;